anhle02/documentation-user/inventory/routes/concepts/pull_push_rules.rst

 Here you can set the action which will be triggered by the rule, you have the choice between different ones:

 -  **Pull From**: this rule will be triggered by a need for the product in a specific stock location.
 The need can come from a sale order which has been validated or for a manufacturing order which requires a specific component.
-When the need appears in the source location, Odoo generates a picking to fulfill this need thanks to the pull rule.
+When the need appears in the destination location, Odoo generates a picking to fulfill this need thanks to the pull rule.
 -  **Push To**: this rule will be triggered by the arrival of some products in the defined source location.
 In case you move products to the source location, Odoo generates a picking to move those products to the destination location.
 -  **Push & Pull**: it allows to generate a picking in the two different situations explained above, when products are required in a specific source location as well as when they are pushed to a specific source location.
 -  **Buy**: when products are needed the source location, a request for quotation is created to fulfill the need.